pharmbio/Nima_Msc_Presentation/README.md

 Overview Mode: Press the <kbd>ESC</kbd> or <kbd>O</kbd> keys to toggle the overview mode on and off.
 While you're in this mode, you can still navigate between slides.

-Jump to Slide:bYou can skip ahead to a specific slide using reveal.js' jump-to-slide shortcut.
+Jump to Slide: You can skip ahead to a specific slide using reveal.js' jump-to-slide shortcut.
 Here's how it works:

-- Press G to activate
+- Press <kbd>G</kbd> to activate
 - Type a slide number or id
-- Press Enter to confirm
+- Press <kbd>Enter</kbd> to confirm